PDLT-University-of-York/test-split-site/docs/ultra/gradebook.md

 ![decorative](images/gradebook-grid-view-sort.jpg)

+To sort by name or student ID, click the **arrow icons** at the top of the column.
+You can change whether to sort by first/given name or last/family name in the [Student Options Settings](#student-options).

 ### Filter

 Click the **Filter icon** (three stracked horizontal sliders) above the grid to open the *Filters and Views* panel.
 Filter by any of: Students, Groups, Category, Types or specific Markable items, then click **Apply**.